 Reviews You Can Rely On

-We put the best bike multi-tools from ToPeak, Pro Bike Tool, Blackburn, Crankbrothers, and more to the test
+We put the best bike multi-tools from Lezyne, Crankbrothers, ToPeak, OneUp, PNW Components, and more to the test

 Credit: Zach Wick

-On the search for a reliable bike multi-tool to carry on your rides?
-Our gear experts researched over 30 models and purchased 14 to put to the test.
-No matter what kind of terrain or how far you ride, adjustments and mechanical issues are eventualities that everyone should prepare for.
-A quality multi-tool should be an essential item in every cyclist's kit and could mean the difference between finishing your ride, walking your bike to the trailhead, or waiting for a pick-up.
-We closely evaluated each tool in our workshop and out in the field, scrutinizing each model's features, ergonomics, portability, ease of use, and durability.
-We hope that this review helps you find the best bike multi-tool for your needs.
+Looking for a reliable bike multi-tool to carry on your rides?
+In the past five years, we have purchased and tested more than 20 of the top models side-by-side.
+For our latest review, our bike experts analyze 13 of the most popular options on the market.
+No matter where or how you ride, adjustments and mechanical issues are eventualities everyone should be prepared for.
+A high-quality multi-tool is an essential item in every cyclist's kit and could mean the difference between finishing your ride, walking your bike to the trailhead, or waiting for a pick-up.
+We closely evaluated each tool in our workshop and out in the field, scrutinizing each model's features, ergonomics, portability, ease of use, and construction quality.
+Whether you prefer to cruise dirt, road, or gravel, our comprehensive review will help you find the perfect bike multi-tool to carry on your next ride.

-We've tested many types of bike tools and accessories including top-rated bike pumps and the best repair stands, the latter of which can make bike maintenance a whole lot easier.
-Check out our complete list of bike and cycling-related categories, including reviews of the best complete mountain bikes and electric bikes, as well as helmets for every type of rider.
+We've tested many types of bike tools and accessories, including bike pumps and repair stands, the latter of which can make bike maintenance a whole lot easier.
+Check out our complete list of bike and cycling-related categories.

 $44.99 at Amazon